Search

 If you decide to pay for models, organise this through a reputable casting agency.
 Hiring a model may cost in the region of £200 to £300 for half a day of work.
 To identify the right models, you can either provide the agency with a brief or search through their rosters yourself.
 We advise that you work with an agency based in Scotland to avoid high travel costs for the models.

 You may choose to recruit friends or family members to model for you.
-Be aware that professional models will have experience of being in front of cameras and working with photographers.
+Be aware that, unlike professional models, they may not have experience of being in front of cameras or working with photographers.

-You should provide your models with some basic guidance about what clothing.
-We suggest that models avoid complex patterns or big logos, as these can be distracting and difficult to photograph.
+You should provide your models with some basic guidance about what clothing to wear.
+We suggest that models avoid complex patterns, big logos, or recognisable brands as these can be distracting and difficult to photograph.

 It’s very important that you acquire written consent from the models to use them in your photography.